Idaho Auto Dealer Bond— $20K Retail / $40K Wholesale — Inverted

 For the $20,000 retail dealer bond, expect $200-$2,000 annually (1-10% of the bond amount).
 The $40,000 wholesale bond costs $400-$4,000.
 The $10,000 motorcycle/ATV bond starts at just $100.
 Your exact rate depends on personal credit, financial strength, and industry experience.
 Excellent credit (750+) gets the lowest rates at 1-2%.

-Can I post cash instead of a surety bond in Idaho?
+Can I post cash or a CD instead of a surety bond in Idaho?

 Yes, Idaho allows cash or a certificate of deposit as an alternative to a surety bond.
 However, the deposit remains tied up until five years after the dealership goes out of business.
 Most dealers choose a surety bond because it costs only 1-10% of the bond amount annually and does not freeze your capital.

-What insurance do I need for an Idaho dealer license?
+What insurance do I need in addition to the bond?

 Idaho requires liability insurance with minimums of $25,000 for bodily injury or death per person, $50,000 for two or more people, and $15,000 for property damage.
 This is separate from your surety bond.
 You also need insurance covering your business premises and all vehicle inventory.